fortrabbit/help/docs/billing-contact.md

 2. Billing Contact >
 3. **Payment method**

-Changing the payment method is required when your credit card expired or you which to switch from one payment option to another.
+Changing the payment method is required when your credit card expired or you wish to switch from one payment option to another.
 Changing the payment method will affect future payments and will also be used to balance possible open invoices.

 ### Adding a VAT IN